Europe

 Health

-It’s Deeper Than Tomatoes: Peacemaking In New York’s Urban Gardens
+It’s Deeper Than Tomatoes: Peacemaking in New York’s Urban Gardens

 Peacebuilders Skye Roper-Moses and Michelle V. Jackson recognized the unique position that community gardens have to flourish deeply rooted urban conflicts in neighbourhoods.
 They support community gardener efforts by using their training in conflict resolution.